eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 >2.
 [SKK - Fast Start New Game](https://www.nexusmods.com/starfield/mods/5971) Fast Start New Game bypasses the Argos-Atlantis tutorials starting new and NG+ games from Lodge, Cydonia, Akila, Neon, Den or random location with full character configuration and some loadout choices. **When first starting a game, don't do anything whilst mods are initialising (notifications appearing in the top right of the screen).
 If you use this mod, read the mod page for [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) as the items you need for this mod will need to be acquired within the game for the mod to be useable.
 Go to you inventory, it will say it is not available, exit out of that screen, a message will say the mod setup has completed and you can then continue as normal.
 When you start a new game with this mod, if the ship control menu will pops up, tab to close this and continue.**

 **72 TOOLS**
-[Starfield Shader Cache Reset] Starfield Shader Cache Reset Tool – safely clears all known shader caches, including pipeline.cache.
-Use if you have stutters, black textures, and other graphical issues. **[see this section for instructions](#strange-visual-effects)
+1. [Starfield Shader Cache Reset](https://www.nexusmods.com/starfield/mods/15632) Starfield Shader Cache Reset Tool – safely clears all known shader caches, including pipeline.cache.
+Use if you have stutters, black textures, and other graphical issues. **[Instructions to use](#strange-visual-effects)**
+2. [Ultra Minus - Tuned Ultra Quality INI](https://www.nexusmods.com/starfield/mods/15126) source files that the ini settings used in this list are based on.
+If you want to use the settings from this mod, follow the instructions on it's Nexus page. **you do not need to enable this unless you want to manually tweak the ini files, only use if you know what you are doing**

 </details>